RobinSchaefer/stance-detection-st2021/index.md

 #### 1.1.
 Virtual Environments

 Using virtual environments is not mandatory but helps you a lot if you have to manage several projects (which can happen pretty quickly).
-You could create virtual environments using [Conda](https://docs.conda.io/en/latest/)(a package manager).
+You could create virtual environments using [Conda](https://docs.conda.io/en/latest/) (a package manager).
 I recommend to install [miniconda](https://docs.conda.io/en/latest/miniconda.html) and install the additional Python packages in a virtual environment you created for the course.
 Of course you can use any other package manager/ virtual environment tool you prefer.

 #### 1.1.
 Git

+You will not need a lot of git in this course.
+You will need to clone the course repo once (`git clone repo-name`) and pull updates now and again (`git pull`).

+If you want to learn more about git you could have a look [here](https://learngitbranching.js.org/).

 #### 1.1.
 Jupyter Notebooks